Risi Pouri-Lane

 Risealeaana "Risi" Pouri-Lane (born 28 May 2000) is a New Zealand rugby union and sevens player.
 She captained the 2018 Youth Olympics squad that won gold in Buenos Aires.
 She also won gold medals with the Black Ferns sevens team at the 2018 Commonwealth Games, the 2020 Summer Olympics and 2024 Summer Olympics.

 She is the only New Zealander to have won a gold medal at both a youth and summer Olympics.
+(Her 2024 Olympic team-mate Jazmin Hotham was selected for the 2018 Youth Olympics but was ruled out through injury.)
 She made her international debut for the Black Ferns fifteens in 2025.

 Early life

 Pouri-Lane was born on 28 May 2000 in Auburn, Sydney, Australia, to New Zealanders Lealofi and Kevin Pouri-Lane.
 When she was three years old her family returned to New Zealand, settling in Motueka, where she attended Motueka High School.

 At the age of five she began judo and went on to win several national age group competitions.
 She represented New Zealand at the 2016 judo Oceania championships.
 At the age of 10, she started playing touch rugby as a social player.
 She soon graduated to playing at a competitive level playing in the Motueka High School mixed touch team at the national secondary school tournament in 2016.
 At the age of 17 she played for the New Zealand under 18 women's team in the Trans-Tasman tournament.
 She also played in the school's girls 15-a-side and sevens rugby teams, and was good enough while at high school to play for the Tasman women's sevens in the national tournament.
 As well as continuing with judo she also competed in athletics and netball while at high school.
 These commitments clashed in 2015, when she had to decide between athletics, Condor sevens rugby and touch rugby national secondary school sports events, all occurring on the same weekend.
 She choose to attend the Condor sevens national tournament.